Hidden Gems in Lisbon

 Jardim da Estrela is one of the few green havens in the otherwise cramped Lisbon and is perfect for extended afternoon picnics, sunbathing or strolling.
 It also hosts many events such as jazz concerts, open air cinemas, antique markets and Christmas markets.

 The park is especially popular with Lisbon’s families with young children.
 There is a big playground, a pond where you can look at turtles, and two kiosks for snacks.
-That’s why the Jardim da Estrela is one of our tips for traveling with kids in Lisbon.
+That’s why the Jardim da Estrela is one of our tips for traveling to Lisbon with kids.

 A fun fact we found out about later: when the park was built in the 19th century, there was a cage with a real lion.
 Crazy, right?
 You won’t find a lion in Jardim da Estrela today, but you will find plenty of other animals.